komljen/ceph-salt/README.md

 Prepare your environment
 ==============

-First you need salt master and minions installed and running.
+First you need Salt master and minions installed and running on all nodes.
 On the master node you need to include additional options defined in configs/master file:

     file_recv: True
     file_roots: